CiaranWelsh/EvoGym/docs/source/random_network_generation.rst

 --------------

-The current implementation of RandomNetworkGenerator requires a single argument, and thats an instance of a RandomNetworkGeneratorOptions object, which holds all the options.
+The current implementation of RandomNetworkGenerator requires a single argument, and thats an instance of a RNGOptions object, which holds all the options.
 These options include

     * nCompartments: The number of compartments.
 Initialized from contineous uniform distribution